Psychometrics.ai

 The power of transformers

-Early discussion noted parallels between the processes that generate the data from A.I vector representations and empirical item responses.
+Early discussion by Guenole et al. (2024) noted parallels between the processes that generate the data from A.I vector representations and empirical item responses.
 Person responses to scale items are human encodings of the descriptiveness of scale items.
 These are aggregated to form a sample matrix of item response covariances or correlations for the test taking population.

 Here we consider further parallels that may exist between human ratings of scale statements and LLM embeddings of those same statements.
 We consider parallels both prior to and following the encoding stage, as we expect these parallels may explain the parameter correspondences across the two methods.

 Table 1.
-Common stages between human and ratings and LLM encodings
+Common stages between human responses and encoder decoder applications in psychometrics

 Process Stage